 I need to warn you though, they serve a crazy amount of food and you will leave stuffed.

 Like, loosen your belt and don’t even bother sucking it in for photos.

 The very talented dancers take you on a journey telling the story of how the Hawaiian people came to be settled there.
-Each of the four courses feature different foods from the various cultures.
+Each of the four courses features different foods from various cultures.